patrickemacd/Spotify-Recommendation/README.md

 My friend will (who is very cool) just taught me git!

 I will be using a lot of dictionary comprehension in order to go through the JSON that I retrive from Spotify...let's see how this goes...
+# Took a brief hiatus, but will be back soon.